cop4331-group-14/COP4331-Project/project_markdown_files/architecture.md

 * The game should operate at >= 30 frames-per-second.

 ## Scalability
+* Modular file structure (assets organized by function)

 ## Interoperability
+* Game is stored and run completely locally

 ## Internationalization/Localization
 * The game will only be presented in English, as it is only for the class project.

 ## Input/Output
+* Inputs include keys and mouse movements to control the player and navigate menus

 ## Error Processing